safesoftware/FMETraining/ServerAuthoring1Basics/Exercise2.md

 ![](./Images/Img1.221.Ex2.RunWorkspaceDialog.png)

-Because this workspace has a few published parameters, they are also listed; but we can ignore these for now (we'll deal with source datasets and the like shortly).
+Because this workspace has a few published parameters, they are also listed; but we can ignore these for now (we'll deal with source datasets later in the course).

 So, simply click the Run button to run the workspace.
 The workspace will run to completion and a message to that effect will appear: